openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
 However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the Credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
 This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential Issuer.
 This specification caters for those differences.

-Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. The Wallet uses OAuth to obtain authorization to receive verifiable credentials.
-This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.
+Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. The Wallet uses OAuth 2.0to obtain authorization to receive verifiable credentials.
+This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth 2.0and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.

 # Terminology